redtexts/texts/bordiga_1951_doctrine_of_the_body_posessed_by_the_devil.md

 subject has become useless.
 A class without members to compose it?
 The state not at the service of a social group, but an impalpable force, the work of the Holy Ghost or of the Devil?
 Here is Sir Charles's irony.
-We offer the promised quotation: “By turning his money into commodities which serve as the building materials for a new product, and as factors in the labour process, by incorporating living labour into their lifeless objectivity, the capitalist simultaneously transforms _value_, i.e. _past_ labour in its objectified and lifeless form, into _capital_, _value which can perform its own valorisation process_, an animated monster which begins to 'work', 'as if possessed by the devil'.”[^fn-11]
+We offer the promised quotation: "By turning his money into commodities which serve as the building materials for a new product, and as factors in the labour process, by incorporating living labour into their lifeless objectivity, the capitalist simultaneously transforms _value_, i.e. _past_ labour in its objectified and lifeless form, into _capital_, _value which can perform its own valorisation process_, an animated monster which begins to 'work', 'as if possessed by the devil'."[^fn-11]

 Capital must be seized by the horns.

 [^fn-1]: Cf. _Bussole impazzite_ (compasses struck with madness).
 [^fn-2]: _Proprieta' e capitale_ (Iskra, Milan, 1980) p.
 130
-[^fn-3]: Henry Kaiser proposed “social” capitalism with workers sharing the profits.
+[^fn-3]: Henry Kaiser proposed "social" capitalism with workers sharing the profits.
 [^fn-4]: A bulletin issued in September 1951 by the group that later became the French section of the International Communist Party.